jekyllgrim/Beautiful-Doom/README_BDoom.txt

 Beautiful Doom © 2008 Jekyll Grim Payne aka Agent_Ash

-Any reuse and/or modification of the contents of this file require clear verbal permission from the original author.
+Any reuse and/or modification of the contents of this file requires clear verbal permission from the original author.
 Any reuse or modification will invariably require the original author or authors to be clearly credited.